What Skills Does an IT Consultant Need?

 • Perseverance in the face of adversity.

-Action orientated IT consultants are able to not only manage the technological components of their duties; they can also navigate the complexities of office and social settings.
-Effective IT consultants should be able to handle stressful situations well while understanding the complete framework of their project rather than the finite components.
+Action-orientated IT consultants are able to manage the technological components of their duties.
+They can also navigate the complexities of office and social settings.
+Effective IT consultants should be able to handle stressful situations and consider the complete framework of their project rather than the finite components.

 Those more comfortable working solo will likely not be able to translate their skills into successful IT consultancy.
-The bottom line with action-orientation is IT consultants who attune their approach to their client.
+The bottom line with action orientation is IT consultants that attune their approach to their clients.
 They will be able to handle feedback and will perform regular critical evaluations of themselves.

 What Sets IT Consultants Apart?